serenity-is/docs/startsharp/net5-migration.md

 * Save all open files if any

+## Add System Namespace to Files with Errors

+You might get `The type or namespace name 'ArgumentNullException'...` after doing prior changes, so please add `using System;` to any file that you get that error in, for example `SergenEndpoint.cs` and `UserPreferenceRepository.cs`

 ## Moving BackgroundJobManager.Settings Class Outside

 If you have a project created from a recent StartSharp template, you may have a `BackgroundJobManager.cs` file like below: